Juutar/COMP20050SEP2-1/README.md

 ### Playing:
-The **main menu** gives you access to the options menu and new game button.
+The **main menu** gives you access to the options menu and new game buttons.
-The **options menu** allows you to change the game's board settings (number of atoms to find, board size, sound, etc.)
+The **options menu** allows you to change the game's board settings (number of atoms to find, board size, sound, etc.).
-From Options Menu:

 Gameplay:
 - "Set Rays" allows you to shoot rays from the board's edges and find out where they exit the board